strapi/strapi/packages/providers/upload-aws-s3/README.md

 ### Understanding the New URL Format

 AWS SDK V3 adopts the virtual-hosted–style URI format for S3 URLs.
-This format is recommended by AWS and is likely to become the standard in the near future, as the path-style URI is being deprecated.
+This format is recommended by AWS and is likely to become required in the near future, as the path-style URI is being deprecated.
 More details on this format can be found in the [AWS User Guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html#virtual-hosted-style-access).

 ### Why the Change?